 When your doctor releases you to go back to work after a work injury, your employer may offer you a light duty job.
 If you have been injured, you probably want to get better and go back to work as quickly as possible.
 Sometimes, though, you may be asked to come back too soon or to do a job that is too hard for you.

 If your employer offers you a light duty job, it is important to understand how this affects your rights.
-Many times, trying the light duty job will likely mean the difference between getting a check and not.
+Many times, trying the light duty job will likely mean the difference between getting a workers’ compensation check and not getting one.

-Besides the immediate effect this will have on your family’s weekly income, it can impact your entire workers’ compensation claim.
+Besides the immediate effect this will have on your family’s weekly income and ability to pay your bills, it can impact your entire workers’ compensation claim.
 There are a few things you need to know to avoid potential traps that could damage your case.

 Rules of Light Duty Job Offers

-Many insurance companies will try to get your doctor to release you to return to light duty work.
-Then, they try to get your employer to offer work within the doctor’s limitations.
+Many insurance companies will try to get your doctor to say you can return to light duty work as soon as possible.
+Sometimes, they will try to get the doctor to say you could go back to light duty work the same day you had surgery.

-Getting well and getting back to work is in your best interest, but be careful.
-There are dangers lurking here that you need to consider, especially when your employer follows the rules laid out in O.C.G.A. § 34-9-240 and Board Rule 240.
+You want to get better and get back to work, but be careful.
+There are dangers lurking here that you need to consider, especially when your employer follows the rules laid out in O.C.G.A. §34-9-240 and Board Rule 240.

 These rules call for the employer to use forms provided by the Georgia State Board of Workers’ Compensation including: